MitoMonkey/MoveX-client/README.md

     * Enter password (in modal) to confirm deletion user account
     * Confirm (old) password for changing user data
 * FloatingLabels in Forms (Seems to be a feature of react@next only…)
-* Include preview picture/thumbnail for each move (move.ImgURL)

 ## 🤝 Contributing